chrisjsewell/chrisjsewell.github.io/ipypublish/index.md

 ## Workflow

 1. Create a notebook with some content!
-2. optionaly create a .bib file and logo image
+2. optionally create a .bib file and logo image
 3. Adjust the notebook and cell metadata.
 4. Clone the ipypublish [GitHub repository](https://github.com/chrisjsewell/ipypublish) and run the run_nbconvert.sh script for either the specific notebook, or a folder containing multiple notebooks.
 5. A converted folder will be created, into which final .tex .pdf and _viewpdf.html files will be output, named by the notebook or folder input